collective/collective.tablepage/README.rst

     An e-mail address
 ``Numeric``
     A string in numeric format
+``Monetary``
+    A string in numeric format, but will be rendered as a monetary value, with locales settings

 Adding new type of column is not hard, but remember to stay simple: we don't want to rewrite `PloneFormGen`__ from scratch!